jyak-lang/learngit/readme.txt

 My stuipd class prefers SVN.
 test for readme.
 iii
-Creating a new branch is quick and simple.
+Creating a new branch is quick and Simple.